RenegadeMinds/testbed/Atomic Transactions.md

 We'll use that `address` value below for Bob.

+### Get Data for a Transaction with Coins in it

+Next, we need to find some coins in Bob's wallet for him to pay Alice 10 CHI.

-Next, we need to run `listunspent`.
+We need to run `listunspent`.
 Because we're running on regtest, and because we've mined so many coins, this will be a very long list.
 Consequently we'll output this to a file.

     xaya-cli -regtest listunspent >listunspent.txt